Super natural delights/Fine and natural sights (They do barks/And they do bites)

 Simon Barnes, Wild Notebook, (The Times, 8 October 2011)

-Plant Galls*, #117 in the much-admired Collins New Naturalist series,
+Plant Galls*, #117 in the much-admired Collins New Naturalist series, ‘The series is an amazing achievement’

 The Times Literary Supplement